Jing0831/My_Portfolio/README.md

 ## Study Projects
 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.

+### Web Analytics for Business
+**Description:** My study for a variety of topics and techniques in the area of web analytics. <br>
+**Repository:** The repository focuses on web data structure/contents/usage, data acquisition from web platform, transformation of unstructured web data into structured data format, analysis of web data using data mining techniques such as classification/clustering/association, sentiment analysis for business decisions, and visualization of unstructured data.---> [go to repo..](https://github.com/Jing0831/Web-Scraping.git)<br>
+**Status:** ∞

 ### ACCT and Financial Reporting
 **Description:** This repository contains the course materials and my final exam on the CVS Annual Financial Report for a 5 month ACCT and Fiancial Reporting course.<br>